 Many institutional investors believe long-term financial performance and the appropriateness of governance practices should be taken into consideration when determining vote recommendations with regard to directors in uncontested elections.
-When evaluating whether to vote against or withhold votes from director nominees, we will evaluate underperforming companies that exhibit sustained poor performance as measured by total returns to shareholders over a one- and three-year period.
+When evaluating whether to vote against or withhold votes from director nominees, Public Fund Advisory Services will evaluate underperforming companies that exhibit sustained poor performance as measured by total returns to shareholders over a one- and three-year period.

-Taft-Hartley Advisory Services views deficient oversight mechanisms and the lack of board accountability to shareholders especially in the context of sustained poor performance, as problematic.
-As part of our framework for assessing director performance, we will also evaluate board accountability and oversight at companies that demonstrate sustained underperformance.
+Public Fund Advisory Services views deficient oversight mechanisms and the lack of board accountability to shareholders especially in the context of sustained poor performance, as problematic.
+As part of our framework for assessing director performance, Public Fund Advisory Services will also evaluate board accountability and oversight at companies that demonstrate sustained underperformance.
 A governance structure that discourages director accountability may lead to board and management entrenchment.
-For example, the existence of several anti-takeover provisions has the cumulative effect of deterring legitimate tender offers, mergers, and corporate transactions that may have ultimately proved beneficial to shareholders.
+For example, the existence of several anti-takeover provisions\ has the cumulative effect of deterring legitimate tender offers, mergers, and corporate transactions that may have ultimately proved beneficial to shareholders.
+When a company maintains entrenchment devices, shareholders of poorly performing companies are left with few effective routes to beneficial change.

-3 Although all of a CEO's subsidiary boards will be counted as separate boards, Taft-Hartley Advisory Services will not recommend a withhold/against vote from the CEO of a parent company board or any of the controlled (>50 percent ownership) subsidiaries of that parent, but will do so at subsidiaries that are less than 50 percent controlled and boards outside the parent/subsidiary relationships.
+Although all of a CEO's subsidiary boards will be counted as separate boards, Public Fund Advisory Services will not recommend a withhold/against vote from the CEO of a parent company board or any of the controlled (>50 percent ownership) subsidiaries of that parent, but will do so at subsidiaries that are less than 50 percent controlled and boards outside the parent/subsidiary relationships.